Questions about Mindenhurst

 We are keen to respect the site’s history and to preserve some of the military identity associated with the site and are exploring doing this through public art installations and street naming.
 St Barbara’s Church is a grade 2 listed building and will therefore be retained and enhanced as part of our proposals and is very much part of the community we are developing at Mindenhurst.
 Other buildings of merit, such as the Officers’ Mess and Sergeants’ Mess and RLC HQ buildings will also be retained and converted to apartments in due course.

-The first homes will be available to purchase from summer 2017 onwards.
+The first homes will be available to purchase from spring 2019 onwards.

 As with any established village community, there will be a variety of available accommodation.
 Mindenhurst will offer 1, 2, 3, 4 and 5 bedroom homes spread across the site in the form of low-level apartment buildings, terraced, semi-detached and detached houses.